Taiji Ishimori: Second return to NJPW (2018–present)

-In June 2020, Ishimori entered the 2020 New Japan Cup defeating young lion Gabriel Kidd in the first round.
+In June 2020, Ishimori entered the 2020 New Japan Cup, his debut in a heavyweight tournament, defeating young lion Gabriel Kidd in the first round.
 In the second round Ishimori faced his longtime rival Kanemaru, finally defeating him after 13 attempts.
 Ishimori would be eliminated in the quarterfinals by tournament runner up Kazuchika Okada.
 At Dominion in Osaka-jo Hall (2020) Ishimori teamed with Bullet Club teammate Yujiro Takahashi to defeat Okada and Hirooki Goto.
 At Sengoku Lord in Nagoya Ishimori defeated Yuya Uemura then after the main event attacked junior heavyweight champion Hiromu Takahashi, challenging him for the belt.
 On August 29, 2020 at Summer Struggle in Jingu Ishimori won the IWGP Junior Heavyweight Championship for a second time by tapping out Hiromu Takahashi.
 After Roppongi 3K had to vacate the IWGP Junior Tag Team Championships, a four team round robin tournament was announced to crown new champions which Ishimori entered teaming with Gedo.
 The two finished the league with one win and two losses, failing to advance to the finals.
 Ishimori would then enter the 2020 Best of the Super Juniors, where he would finish with 14 Points (7 Wins & 2 Losses), however losses to Hiromu Takahashi & El Desperado caused Ishimori to finish in 3rd Place and barely miss the finals.
 Ishimori would lose his championship to the winner of the tournament, Hiromu Takahashi, at Wrestle Kingdom 15.

 Ishimori and Phantasmo defeated Yoshinobu Kanemaru and El Desperado for the titles on January 23, 2021, only to lose them back to the two one month later on February 25.
 Later that year, they won the titles for a third time at Kizuna Road on June 23 by defeating Roppongi 3K.
+In July at Wrestle Grand Slam in Tokyo Dome, the duo retained the titles against Mega Coaches (Rocky Romero and Ryusuke Taguchi).
+The duo entered the Super Junior Tag League, but the tournament was won by Desperado and Kanemaru.
+The title match was scheduled for Wrestle Grand Slam in MetLife Dome, where Phantasmo and Ishimori lost the titles.
+In November, Ishimori entered the Best of the Super Juniors tournament, finishing with a record of 12 points, failing to advance to the finals.
+At Wrestle Kingdom 16, Ishimori and Phantasmo now going by the name of Bullet Club's Cutest Tag Team, failed to regain the IWGP Junior Heavyweight Tag Team Championships, after losing a three-way match between Mega Coaches and champions Flying Tiger (Robbie Eagles and Tiger Mask), who retained.